Middle-earth: Shadow of War - Desolation of Mordor Review

 Middle-earth: Shadow of War - Blade of Galadriel was an underwhelming DLC that provided context to the overall campaign but was short and didn't offer anything remarkable.
 Middle-earth: Shadow of War - Desolation of Mordor is the latest expansion that does a lot of the same.
 Providing insight into the campaign's plotholes and a different take on the Shadow of War gameplay.
 But it won't draw those in who've already moved on.

-Desolation of Mordor has players in control of Baranor a soldier in the Minas Ithil army who supported Talion during the main campaign.
-Since he carries no Ring of Power if killed the story ends and you'll have to start from the beginning.
+Desolation of Mordor has players in control of Baranor, a soldier in the Minas Ithil army who supported Talion during the main campaign.
+Since he carries no Ring of Power, if killed, the story ends, and you'll have to start from the beginning.
 In addition, Baranor doesn't have any of the abilities that come with the Ring of Power and must rely on technology to get around.
 This does create a unique tale but at the cost of stripping what made the franchise so great.

 The Nemesis system is here but in a human variant.
 Baranor hires bodyguards who must be kept alive by obtaining healing potions by killing Uruks.
 You level up by getting artifacts instead of the traditional system of the main campaign.
-If killed lose all your mercenaries and outposts but maintain your character's progression.
+If killed, lose all your mercenaries and outposts but maintain your character's progression.
 You can trick the system by simply restarting a mission to prevent this.

-Subscriber, NoobFeed
+Contributor, NoobFeed

 Verdict